BrunoPurvis/QA_Automation_Testing/README.md

 # Frontend testing

 -  Assessment:
-The objective here is to try to use the Robot Framework automation tool and create the test cases below:
+The objective here is to use the Robot Framework automation tool and create the test cases below:

 -Login